 Well it seems not.
-According to the Veganuary team, last year 47% of those taking part planned to maintain their vegan diet after the event and 77% said they were likely to try Vegan again in the future.
+According to the Veganuary team, in 2019, 47% of those taking part planned to maintain their vegan diet after the event and 77% said they were likely to try Vegan again in the future.
 According to Kantar, there is a strong vegan consumer group identity, driven by celebrity endorsements and media buzz.
 Engaged vegans are predominantly female millennials, living alone in London or the South with 93% not having children.

 But is vegan food only for vegans?
 This is where some of perhaps the most surprising market figures come in.
 In fact, only 8% of plant based meals sold in the UK in 2018 were consumed by vegans, with the vast majority being eaten by an increasing number of ‘Flexitarians’ – an estimated 22 million in the UK alone.

 “True vegans may want to stand apart and be acknowledged as a separate group, but it’s the flexitarians who will drive the plant-based-eating revolution.”

 And it’s this group of flexitarians alongside their vegan counterparts that represent a growing opportunity for the out of home market, with Deliveroo reporting a 187% in vegan takeaway orders throughout 2020.
 With High street brands like Burger King and KFC offering vegan based foods, high end Chefs are looking for true innovation in plant based eating.

 “Young chefs are definitely much more open to plant based food.
 There’s a lot more information and inspiration out there now, which they’re using to learn and grow from.
 They’re a lot more aware of what’s going on and the challenge that lies before them.
 And they’re embracing that challenge, learning new techniques and experimenting with ways to create delicious plates using plant based ingredients.
 I think that’s a very positive thing.”